As an Amazon Associate I earn from qualifying purchases.

-Seat Height: Seat height is important in heavy-duty toilets for two reasons.
-Firstly, have a toilet seat of the correct height will mean that you can sit on it more gently rather than simply “dropping” down onto the toilet and exceeding its weight capacity.
+Seat height is important in heavy-duty toilets for two reasons.
+Firstly, having a toilet seat of the correct height will mean that you can sit on it more gently rather than simply “dropping” down onto the toilet and exceeding its weight capacity.
 Secondly, comfort.
 It is much more comfortable to sit on a toilet of adequate height and easier to stand up when you’re done.

 If you are looking for a toilet for big and tall people, consider holding out for a seat height of at least 17″ to avoid feeling cramped.
 If you want a more precise measurement you can measure your existing toilet to get an idea of what level would be comfortable for you but, for reference, an average toilet is 15″ tall to the seat.

-Toilet Mounting Style: It’s no surprise that a floor-mounted toilet is the strongest option.
-Other than choosing a floor mounted option, be aware that other styles of toilets, such as bidets, are often more complex and built with more aesthetic function in mind than strength.
+It’s no surprise that a floor-mounted toilet is the strongest option.
+Other than choosing a floor-mounted option, be aware that other styles of toilets, such as bidets, are often more complex and built with more aesthetic function in mind than strength.
 Your best bet for a high weight capacity is to stick to a large basic toilet.